There is a lot to consider when it comes to taking care of your home.

 2. Energy Efficiency

-Are your heating are a little more expensive than they were last year?
+Are your energy are a little more expensive than they were last year?
 That may be a sign that some part of your heating system is weakening.
 Most companies can deliver a residential energy audit which can show you easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
-It may also be the first step in determining if your heating unit is in need of replacing.
+It may also be the first step in deciding if your heating unit is in need of replacing.
 Older heating units can be very inefficient, while newer products are much more efficient at heating your home.
 Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of a new system.

 3. Old Age